BlaT2512/homebridge-automation-chromecast/README.md

 ## Installation

 ### Install dependencies
 This command will work on Raspbian.
-Please Google the right comand for your platform.
+Please Google the right command for your platform.

 ```
 sudo apt-get install libavahi-compat-libdnssd-dev